April 24, 2014

 Phone: (419) 448-5411

-The Traffic Division of the Tiffin Municipal Court handles traffic violations that have taken place within the geographic jurisdiction of this court, which is all of Seneca County excluding Jackson and Loudon Townships and the City of Fostoria.
-You may visit the Traffic Division during the hours of 8:30 a.m. to 4:00 p.m., Monday through Friday.
-The Traffic Division is located in the Tiffin Municipal Building, 51 East Market Street on the second floor.
+The Traffic Division at the Tiffin, Ohio location handles traffic violations that have taken place within Seneca County excluding Jackson and Loudon Townships and the City of Fostoria.
+The Fostoria, Ohio location handles traffic violations that have taken place within the City of Fostoria, Jackson and Loudon Townships in Seneca County, WashingtonTownship in Hancock County and Perry Township in Wood County.
+You may visit the Traffic Divisions during the hours of 8:00 A.M. to 4:30 P.M., Monday through Friday.
+The Tiffin location is in the Tiffin Municipal Building, 51 East Market Street on the second floor.
+Fostoria location is in the Municipal Building, 213 S. Main Street on the second floor.
 Please review all information on both the front and back of the citation that was issued to you.
-The waiver schedule can be found in the "Bond & Waiver" section of this web site.
+The waiver schedule can be accessed through this site under "Bond & Waiver" section of this web site.

-The court accepts payment by cash, personal check, money order or Visa/MasterCard.
-Checks or money orders should be made payable to the Tiffin Municipal Court.
-Please sign the back of your citation and mail along with your payment.
+The court accepts payment by cash, personal check, money order or Discover/Visa/MasterCard.
+Checks or money orders should be made payable to the Municipal Court.
+Please sign the back of the citation and include this when mailing your payment.

 "Not Guilty" Explanation